au-nlp/project-milestone-p2-group-9/README.md

 We will primarily use the **speaker-turn transcripts** for summarization and divergence detection.
 In addition, we will leverage **episode-level metadata** (titles, descriptions, and other attributes) to enrich our analysis.
 These fields provide high-level context, which can improve role-specific summaries and also serve as reference points for evaluation.

 ### Additional Data (Potential)
-- If time permits, we might include **ASR-based summaries** (Automatic Speech Recognition) from open podcast APIs (e.g., Podscribe or ListenNotes) to compare our model to that of a generic automated summary.
 - We've discovered a podcast dataset that also features rounds.
 It includes a simple episode summary, the text of each round's speech, and the speaker's identity and name.
 Similar to SPoRC, we believe it's well-suited as an expansion dataset.
 Here's the link: https://github.com/zcgzcgzcg1/MediaSum
+- It is a large JSON file (4.45GB), with text quality slightly higher than the SPoRC dataset.
+We can process it using methods very similar to those used for the main dataset.

 ### Data Handling Plan
 - We verified feasibility through prototype scripts that:
   - Convert `.jsonl.gz` → `.csv` using chunked reading (`pandas` + `tqdm`).
   - Filter only `host` and `guest` roles.
-  - Clean text by removing empty or ultra-short turns (<10 characters).
+  - Clean text by removing empty or or pure punctuational or ultra-short turns (selectively <10 characters).
 - Early experiments indicate that, with chunked reading and selective filtering, the dataset can be processed efficiently on standard machines (<16 GB RAM).

 ---